I played the say yes to everything challenge for a week with my 11 year old. See what rules we had and find out why it was the best week ever.

 I had work from home to do that week, so I thought it would be super boring for him.
-But I knew he needed a break from homeschool.
+But I knew he needed a break from his homeschool curriculum.

 My first instinct was to create a kid’s summer schedule, filled with activities and educational board games.
 I chatted with some other moms, who told me I was completely bonkers and to let him be bored.